fchastanet/vscode-extensions-settings-profiles/README.md

 VS Code does allow enabling/disabling extensions in a workspace manually.
 But you must remember which extensions you want enabled for each type of workspace (for example, Java), and then scroll through the list of *all* installed extensions to find the ones you want to enable (while hoping you don't miss any).
 And if you add a new Java extension, you have to remember to enable it in all your existing Java workspaces.
 Do you wish there was a way to define groups of extensions that can be enabled in a workspace together quickly and consistently?
 And to be able to modify these groups of extensions, and have existing workspaces updated?

-If so, then Extension Profiles 3000 may be the solution you are looking for!
-Extension Profiles 3000 allows you to disable extensions globally, and then enable them quickly in the workspaces you want.
+If so, then Extensions & Settings Profiles may be the solution you are looking for!
+Extensions & Settings Profiles allows you to disable extensions globally, and then enable them quickly in the workspaces you want.
 How it works is:

 - First, you globally disable the extensions you do not want enabled in all workspaces
 - Next, you define extension profiles (groups of extensions you want to enable together) in your user settings